tjd1234/cmpt225fall2023/lecture_notes/week3/Analysis_notes.md

 After these replacements you get the sum
 $a_0 n^d + a_1 n^d + a_2 n^d + \ldots + a_d n^d$, which is bigger than the original
-expression because each term is bigger than the one it replaces.
+expression because each term is replaced by a bigger one.
 If you factor out the $n^d$, you get $(a_0 + a_1 + a_2 + \ldots + a_d)n^d$.
 Since all the $a_i$ are fixed constants, the sum $a_0 + a_1 + a_2 + \ldots + a_d$ is
 also a fixed constant, and we can choose it as the value of $c$ in the definition